Fiona Richmond: Early life

-Richmond was born Julia Rosamund Harrison in Hilborough, Norfolk, the daughter of the Reverend John Harrison.
+Richmond is the daughter of a vicar.
+She was born Julia Harrison in a rectory in Hilborough, Norfolk.
 At school she qualified for university but chose to audition for drama schools with the aim of becoming an actress.
 She initially worked as an air stewardess, then as a nanny for the actress Diane Cilento, and subsequently as a Playboy Club croupier.

 Acting career

 Richmond met the British strip-club owner and publisher Paul Raymond in 1970 when she auditioned for a part in the nude farce Pyjama Tops at the Whitehall Theatre in London.
 She was awarded the part and went on to star at the Raymond Revuebar strip club, appear in nude photo shoots and work as an adult entertainment journalist, writing articles about sex for the UK’s top shelf magazines.
 In 1970 she was the subject of a TV documentary The Actress Said.
 Her column in Raymond's Men Only magazine, in which she described her supposed sexual adventures with men and women around the world, brought her some fame.
 In 1974 she appeared as a regular sex adviser on the London Broadcasting Company, a British talk radio and phone-in station.
 In the same year she made the TV documentary What the Actress said to the Bishop which won a gold award at the Atlanta International Film Festival.
-In 1976 the News of the World printed a picture of Richmond in the Crystal Palace F.C. players' bath with footballer Malcolm Allison, as a result of which Allison was charged with bringing the game in into disrepute by The Football Association.
+In 1976 the News of the World printed a picture of Richmond in the Crystal Palace F.C. players' bath with Crystal Palace’s manager Malcolm Allison, as a result of which Allison was charged with bringing the game into disrepute by The Football Association.

-She made her film debut (billed under the name Amber Harrison) in Not Tonight, Darling (1971), which led to larger roles in X-rated movies such as the psychological thriller Exposé (1976).
+She made her film debut (billed under the name Amber Harrison) in Not Tonight, Darling (1971), and made an uncredited appearance as a stripper in Barry McKenzie Holds His Own (1974) which led to larger roles in X-rated movies such as the psychological thriller Exposé (1976).
 Others included Hardcore (1977) – also titled Frankly Fiona – a sex comedy in which she played herself, partially based on an autobiography she had written, and Let's Get Laid (1977), a mistaken-identity comedy that had no connection to the stage show of the same name.
 She also appeared in Raymond's Electric Blue video series, hosting the first of them in 1979.
-Her later roles included the Queen of France in the Mel Brooks comedy History of the World, Part I (1981), an appearance in an episode of the TV comedy series The Comic Strip Presents... in 1983, and the role of Fiona the KGB agent in the all-star black comedy Eat The Rich (1987).
+Her later roles included the Queen of France in the Mel Brooks comedy History of the World, Part I (1981), Mrs French in a 1983 episode of the TV comedy series The Comic Strip Presents... called Five Go Mad on Mescalin, and Fiona the KGB agent in the all-star black comedy Eat The Rich (1987).
 She also recorded the spoken word album Frankly Fiona in 1973, in collaboration with Anthony Newley, adding erotic talk to Newley's songs.